Big Bet (TV series)

-Big Bet (Korean: 카지노) is an ongoing South Korean streaming television series, directed by Kang Yoon-sung, starring Choi Min-sik, Son Suk-ku, and Lee Dong-hwi.
+Big Bet (Korean: 카지노) is a 2022 South Korean television series directed by Kang Yun-seong, starring Choi Min-sik, Son Suk-ku, and Lee Dong-hwi.
 The series revolves around a legendary figure in the Philippines' casino world.
-It premiered on December 21, 2022 on Disney+ in selected territories and on Hulu in the United States.

-A second season with 8 episodes released in February 15, 2023.
+The first season premiered on December 21, 2022, and aired every Wednesday at 14:00 (KST) on Disney+ in selected territories and on Hulu in the United States.
+The second season premiered on February 15, 2023, and aired every Wednesday at 14:00 (KST).

 Synopsis

 Big Bet tells the story of a man who rises to the top as a casino kingpin in the Philippines but experiences unfortunate events.
 After being charged for a murder that he did not commit, he faces the ultimate bet with his life on the line to get back in the game.